-HomeOrder bare root rosesOrder container rosesEnglish Rose Collection OffersOrder hand-tied rose bouquetsOrder luxury giftsOrder standard rosesOrder English Climbing RosesOrder rambling rosesOrder fragrant rosesOrder hedging rosesNot sure which rose to choose?Roses for mixed bordersRoses for specific places in the gardenFeatured roseRequest a free catalogueMycorrhizal FungiDavid Austin's Rose FoodBooks on rosesVisit our Plant Centre & Tea RoomDavid Austin rose gardensDeliveries, terms and conditionsContact usChange country
+HomeOrder bare root rosesOrder potted rosesEnglish Rose Collection OffersOrder hand-tied rose bouquetsOrder luxury giftsOrder standard rosesOrder English Climbing RosesOrder rambling rosesOrder fragrant rosesOrder hedging rosesNot sure which rose to choose?Roses for mixed bordersRoses for specific places in the gardenFeatured roseRequest a free catalogueMycorrhizal FungiDavid Austin's Rose FoodBooks on rosesVisit our Plant Centre & Tea RoomDavid Austin rose gardensDeliveries, terms and conditionsContact usChange country

 David Austin Recommended Variety

 This is a variety of great Old Rose charm, with some of the character of the Alba Roses.
 Rich rose pink buds open to reveal pure pink flowers, which gradually become a softer shade as the flowers age.
 The blooms have an informal rosette shape.
 At first there is a button eye in the centre but eventually a cluster of stamens is just visible in the middle.
 There is a light fragrance.
 ‘Lady Salisbury’ flowers with remarkable continuity from early summer onwards.
 The matt green leaves and bushy growth are very much in the style of the Old Roses.
 This rose, like many other English Roses, works wonderfully well when planted amongst the true Old Roses, having the very great advantage of a much longer flowering season.
 ‘Lady Salisbury’ would also be excellent in a mixed border with perennials.